 Resource leveling optimizes workforce allocation by adjusting the project schedule to resolve conflicts caused by resources’ over-allocation.
 Resource Smoothing optimizes allocation by adding new resources without affecting the critical path and timeline.
 Both of these techniques influence decisions towards a resource plan.

-How to Address Market Volatility using Strategic and Operational Resource Planning
+How to Address Market Volatility using Operational and Strategic Resource Planning

 Many organizations are trying to stay afloat in these volatile market conditions with a shrinking budget.
 Acute cost pressure and skill shortages have also become a routine activity.
 Following strategies can help an organization in sustaining their business profitability while planning for resources.